 On your state's Marketplace, you'll be able to compare a few plans with the same actuarial value.
-Their copays, coinsurance, and deductibles may be similar.
-But their benefits and premiums may differ.
+Their cost-sharing and benefits may differ, but their overall value is the same in actuarial equivalent plans.
+Even though the value is the same, actuarial equivalent plans may still have different premiums.
 When you're choosing a health plan, look at the costs but also make sure the plans cover the benefits that are most important to you.

 On the Marketplace, health plans are divided into tiers based on their actuarial value.
 A bronze plan pays an average of 60% of your eligible medical costs; silver 70%; gold 80%; and platinum 90%.